p2-inc/phasetwo-docs/docs/getting-started/customizing-ui.md

 ## Custom Themes

-If you decide to use a custom theme, you must contact Phase Two support to have it added to your Realm.
-It is only available to subscribes of dedicated clusters.
+If you decide to use a custom theme, you can upload it yourself from the Phase Two Dashboard under `Cluster > Config > Resources`.
+See [Cluster Resources](/docs/self-service/resources) for the full walkthrough.
+Custom themes are available to subscribers of dedicated clusters.

-Coming soon will be the ability to upload custom themes via the Phase Two dashboard.

 ### Keycloakify